dgg/testing-TDD/README.md

 You can work on your own or you can work in pairs.
 Lone wolfs are successful but pairs are le-gen-da-ry and ping-pong is just fun.

-You are very welcome to ask me as many questions as you want, ask for help, cry like a baby or swear like a Geordie Shore cast member.
+You are very welcome to ask me as many questions as you want, ask for help, cry like a baby or swear like a _{insert_embarrasing_reality_show}_ cast member.

 ## Setup

 The test is written in plain English.
 Tests and production code can be written in whichever language or platform the developer/s feel/s capable of.
-<br/>I do recommend C# because that is what we use the most and because I believe is a pretty good language.
+<br/>I do recommend **C#** because that is what we use the most and because I believe is a pretty good language.
+However, I have also included library recommendations for our strong-willed **javascript** developers.

-Despite being hosted in GitHub you are not expected to be profficient in Git, but it will help you during the setup process.

 These are the general instructions, you can follow them using your command line awesomeness or your middle-of-the-mall IDE voodoo: